szeighami/NeuroSketch/README.md

 >model size:377.9375KB

 run\_distNN.py shows an example of how config file should be generated for a distance to nearest neighbour query.
-It trains and tests NeuroDB on the gv25\_100k.npy dataset in folder sample\_datasets.
+It trains and tests NeuroSketch on the gv25\_100k.npy dataset in folder sample\_datasets.
 The generated training and test sets, together with the output of the experiment will be save in directory tests/gv25\_10k\_distNN/.
 Calling python run\_distNN.py should result in the following output saved in tests/gv25\_10k\_distNN/out.txt

 >Starting data collection
 >